streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 The accompanying code example extracts four data points from the Block object and packs them into the `substreams.sink.files.v1` protobuf's data model.
 The data is passed to the protobuf as a single line of plain text.

 Binary formats such as [Avro](https://avro.apache.org/) or [Parquet](https://parquet.apache.org/) is possible, however, support is not available.
 Contributions are welcome to help with support of binary data formats.
 [Contact the StreamingFast team on Discord](https://discord.gg/mYPcRAzeVN) to learn more and discuss specifics.

-## Outline

-1. Download code and tools
-2. Run code and verify output
-3. Substreams modifications
-4. Understanding the sink tool
-5. Run tool and verify output
-6. Conclusion and review

 ## Download code and tools